jinningwang/ltbvis_lite/README.md

 | scale      | 0.0002        | data transformation range.                 |
 | bus_radius | 3             | bus point size, in pixels.                 |
 | plz        | 1             | parallelization enable, set 0 to turn off. |

+Parallelization can greatly accelerate the video compiling.
+If your device does not support parallelization, turn off `plz`.

 ## Citing LTB
 ```